 If you decide to try out my ideas to help you learn how to focus on the positives, let me know how they work for you!
 I’d love some feedback, as I know we’re all different, and we all learn differently as well.

-If you have mastered the art of positive thinking, share what worked for you!
+If you have mastered the art of positive thinking, I’d love for you to share what has worked for you!
 How were you able to achieve a more positive outlook?
 I’ve found that looking at things from different perspectives can really open your mind to new possibilities.